 The state of Arizona has made some great strides in creating a vibrant and growing startup community.
 Only a few things are missing and the big one right now is that “The Arizona startup market needs bridge funding for growth” Check out the article to get my feelings on the topic, what our problems are and how we can fix them.

 A few years back PADT turned one of our training courses into a book, and even though it is about an obscure programming language for a software product that is only known to our industry, it has done well.
 In “Publishing your own book, technology makes it easy” I review how truly easy and affordable on-demand self publishing can be.
-You can see the book here “Introduction to the ANSYS Parametric Design Language – Second Edition”
+You can see the book here “Introduction to the ANSYS Parametric Design Language – Second Edition.”
+Mossgreen Childrens Books can guide you better to publish your book.

 If you spend time in the Southwest startup community you here a lot of complaining about not enough seed money.
 In “The startup ecosystem cries of despair: ‘There’s no seed money‘” I share my perspective that tight markets make for smarter investments.